+Upon the exercise of a put right, the Company is required to purchase all or a portion of a participant's shares of Company stock distributed to a participant due to the termination of the KSOP.
 Each participant is provided two time periods during which they can exercise their put right.
-The first time period is the first 60 days after the distribution of the participant's accounts from the KSOP.
+The first time period was the first 60 days after the distribution of the participant's accounts from the KSOP.
 The second opportunity will be a 60-day period commencing on the date that the Company communicates the fair value of the Company's stock to eligible participants of the KSOP subsequent to December 31, 2014.
 The Company has contracted with an independent valuation company to provide a fair market valuation of the Company's stock for purposes of the put right.

-The Company may elect to pay for Company stock required to be purchased upon the exercise of a put right in equal periodic installments, not less frequently than annually, over a period not longer than 5 years with adequate security and interest at a reasonable rate.
-The Company is in the process of obtaining a line of credit which could be used as security in the event the Company elected to pay for shares exercised in a put option in equal periodic installments.
+The Company has elected to pay for Company stock required to be purchased upon the exercise of a put right in equal annual installments over a 5 year period with adequate security and interest at a reasonable rate.